-I hereby give the Iditarod Trail Committee, Inc. and sponsors permission to collect and use information and photographs of my participation as a Teacher on the Trail[TM] finalist and/or Teacher on the Trail[TM].
-I do not expect to be compensated for this usage, nor will I hold the Iditarod Trail Committee, Inc., its representatives, board of directors, employees, volunteers or sponsors liable for said usage.
+I hereby give the Iditarod Trail Committee and sponsors permission to collect and use information and photographs of my participation as a Teacher on the Trail finalist and/or Teacher on the Trail.
+I do not expect to be compensated for this usage, nor will I hold the Iditarod Trail Committee, its representatives, board of directors, employees, volunteers, or sponsors liable for said usage.
 I understand that the information in the application packet and photos may be given to print, radio and television journalists, and Iditarod sponsors for publication purposes.
-I am aware that these photos, information, and work within my application packet (lesson plans) and during my year as the teacher may also be used by the Iditarod Trail Committee, Inc. on the website and in the future to further educational goals/projects of the Iditarod Trail Committee or its representatives and sponsors.
-Work I complete as teacher belongs to the ITC.
+I am aware that these photos, information, and work within my application packet (lesson plans) and during my year as the teacher may also be used by the Iditarod Trail Committee on the website and in the future to further educational goals/projects of the Iditarod Trail Committee or its representatives and sponsors.
+All content created by me during my year and placed on the website becomes the property of ITC.
 I have also secured permission for use of student photos used in my documents.